ASIA MARKETS: Nikkei Up, But Chinese Stocks Dip On Profit-taking Ahead Of Holiday

 Continue Reading Below

-Asian equities lacked direction early Thursday, with rising bond yields boosting finance stocks in Japan and Australia, though Chinese markets experienced selling pressure ahead of a week-long holiday.
+Asian equities finished mostly lower on Thursday, with rising bond yields boosting finance stocks in Japan and Australia, though Chinese markets experienced selling pressure ahead of a week-long holiday.

-Japan's Nikkei Stock Average pared early gains and was last up 0.3%, recovering from Wednesday's declines when companies paid dividends.
-The gains also come as the yen continued to pull back, with the U.S. dollar marking a 2 1/2 -month high in late New York trade.

-Barring further pullbacks, the Nikkei is poised to end September with its best monthly performance the year.

 Overnight, yields on 10-year U.S. Treasurys posted their biggest one-day gain since March, after Republicans in Washington released a plan to overhaul the tax code, which they hope will help economic growth.
 Those yields rose further in Asian trading on Thursday.